WTCN-computational-anatomy-group/shape-toolbox/README.md

 ## How to compile

 If no executable is provided for a given platform and/or runtime version, it is possible to compile one yourself using the script [`shape_compile.m`](scripts/shape_model/shape_compile.m).
 You will need:
-* Matlab (I've used R2017b, I am not sure how far back the code is compatible),
+* Matlab (I used R2017b, I am not sure how far back the code is compatible),
 * A [compatible compiler](https://uk.mathworks.com/support/compilers.html),
 * This code source and all dependencies on your Matlab path.